SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 5 - 7/24/2023
 - Today I was introducted to Generative Adversarial Networks (GANs).
 GANs are used to generate incredibly realistic images/ music.
 I learned what Generative models are and learned the difference of Discriminative and generative Model.
 Furthermore I got intuitions on types of Generative models and how they work: VAEs and GANs.
 Lastly I learned Real life GANs applications and big techs that are planning or using this cool technique to enhance.

+## Day 6 - 7/25/2023
+- Today I learned the intuitions behind GANs and learned about the goals of Generator, discriminator and competition between them.
+Furthermore I learned how discriminator classifier distinguish between classes of Real and Fake labels.

+## Day 7 - 7/26/2023
+-  Today I learned briefly about how Generator generates examples of the class with noise vector and input.
+The I learned about how Binary Cross Entropy funciton is used for training GANs and lastly Putting It All Together learned about the architecture of GANs as whole.